Find Minimum Depth of Binary Tree

 • if(root == NULL), return 0.
 This is the base case which is the smallest version of the problem where recursion will backtrack and return the value directly.

-• If both the children are not NULL, then we recursively call the same function for the left and right subtree, calculate the min-depth and get minimum of both to calculate the min-depth of the overall tree. treeMinDepth(root) = 1 + min (treeMinDepth(root->left), treeMinDepth(root->right))
+• If both children are not NULL: we recursively call the same function for the left and right subtree, calculate the min-depth and get minimum of both to calculate the min-depth of the overall tree. treeMinDepth(root) = 1 + min (treeMinDepth(root->left), treeMinDepth(root->right)).

 Solution code C++